-15 Bring Your Own Device (BYOD)
+16 Bring Your Own Device (BYOD)

-- 15.1 Staff and students are allowed to bring their own devices into certain lessons and areas of the Trust (please refer to SW5 Child Protection and Safeguarding Policy). - Users are encouraged to use the secure virtualisation systems for application access. - Filtered wireless internet is available to users in the Trust. - The Trust has a set of clear expectations and responsibilities for all users, set out in HR5 ICT Acceptable Use Policy. - The Trust adheres to the Data Protection Act (2018) principles. - All network systems are secure and access for users is differentiated. - All users will use their username and password and keep this safe. - Regular audits and monitoring of usage will take place to ensure compliance. - If users wish to use internet services on their own device the Trustprovided wi-fi services are recommended as these are monitored and managed; however, if an individual chooses to use their own mobile data (e.g. 3G/4G) on the Academy site then they should ensure they comply with HR5 ICT Acceptable Use Policy at all times. - Staff must not use their own personal devices to take photographs or videos or record events (audio/video) of students and/or Academy activities. - Staff must not store personal data or sensitive personal data relating to the Trust on their own personal devices.
+- 16.1 Staff and pupils are allowed to bring their own devices into certain lessons and areas of the Trust (please refer to SW5 Child Protection and Safeguarding Policy). - Users are encouraged to use the secure virtual desktop or Microsoft 365 systems for application access. - Filtered wireless internet is available to users in the Trust. - The Trust has a set of clear expectations and responsibilities for all users, set out in HR5 ICT Acceptable Use Policy. - The Trust adheres to the Data Protection Act (2018) principles. - All network systems are secure and access for users is differentiated. - All users will use their username and password and keep this safe. - Regular audits and monitoring of usage will take place to ensure compliance. - If users wish to use internet services on their own device the Trustprovided wi-fi services are recommended as these are monitored and managed; however, if an individual chooses to use their own mobile data (e.g. 3G/4G/5G) on the site then they should ensure they comply with HR5 ICT Acceptable Use Policy at all times. - Staff must not use their own personal devices to take photographs or videos or record events (audio/video) of pupils and/or Trust activities. - Staff must not store personal data or sensitive personal data relating to the Trust on their own personal devices.

-16 Use of digital and video images
+17 Use of digital and video images

-- 16.1 When using digital images, staff inform and educate students about the risks associated with the taking, use, sharing, publication and distribution of images, in particular the risks attached to publishing their own images on the internet, e.g. on social networking sites. - 16.2 In accordance with guidance from the Information Commissioner's Office, parents/carers are welcome to take videos and digital images of their children at Academy events for their own personal use (as such use is not covered by the Data Protection Act 2018) providing they have sought permission from the relevant Academy.
-To respect everyone's privacy and in some cases protection, these images should not be published/made publicly available on social networking sites, nor should parents/carers comment on any activities involving other students in the digital/video images.
+- 17.1 When using digital images, staff inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images, in particular the risks attached to publishing their own images on the internet, e.g. on social networking sites. - 17.2 In accordance with guidance from the Information Commissioner's Office, parents/carers are welcome to take videos and digital images of their children at Trust events for their own personal use (as such use is not covered by the Data Protection Act 2018) providing they have sought permission from the relevant setting.
+To respect everyone's privacy and in some cases protection, these images should not be published/made publicly available on social networking sites, nor should parents/carers comment on any activities involving other pupils in the digital/video images.

-16.3 Staff and volunteers are allowed to take digital/video images to support educational aims, however, these images should only be taken on Academy equipment; the personal equipment of staff should not be used for such purposes.
-Care should be taken when taking digital/video images that students are appropriately dressed and are not participating in activities which might bring the individuals, the Academy or the Trust into disrepute.

-Staff must only take images/videos where explicit consent has been given.

-- 16.4 Students must not take, use, share, publish or distribute images of others without their permission. - 16.5 Photographs published on the website or elsewhere that include students will be selected carefully to protect the identity of the student and to ensure the Trust's commitment to safeguarding children and young people is upheld. - 16.6 A student's full name will not be associated with a photograph.
-Only in exceptional circumstances, e.g. the success of a known Head Girl/Boy, will this be considered and permission will always be gained from the student and their parents/carers before it is published. - 16.7 Permission from parents/carers to use students' pictures and videos in Academy work and promotion is taken when students join the Academy.
+- 17.3 Staff and volunteers are allowed to take digital/video images to support educational aims, however, these images should only be taken on Trust equipment; the personal equipment of staff should not be used for such purposes.
+Care should be taken when taking digital/video images that pupils are appropriately dressed and are not participating in activities which might bring the individuals or the Trust into disrepute.
+Staff must only take images/videos where explicit consent has been given. - 17.4 Pupils must not take, use, share, publish or distribute images of others without their permission. - 17.5 Photographs published on the website or elsewhere that include pupils will be selected carefully to protect the identity of the pupil and to ensure the Trust's commitment to safeguarding children and young people is upheld. - 17.6 A pupil's full name will not be associated with a photograph.
+Only in exceptional circumstances, e.g. the success of a known Head Girl/Boy, will this be considered and permission will always be gained from the pupil and their parents/carers before it is published. - 17.7 Permission from parents/carers to use pupils' pictures and videos in Trust work and promotion is taken when pupils join the relevant setting.

-17 Unsuitable/inappropriate activities
+18 Unsuitable/inappropriate activities